Shopping Cart

 | Relative Density. | 1.015 g/cm3 (Predicted) |

-| Storage | store at low temperature,keep away from moisture | Powder: -20°C for 3 years | In solvent: -80°C for 1 year | Shipping with blue ice/Shipping at ambient temperature. | ||||||||||||||||||||||||||||||
+| Storage | Store at low temperature,Keep away from moisture Powder: -20°C for 3 years | In solvent: -80°C for 1 year Shipping with blue ice/Shipping at ambient temperature. | ||||||||||||||||||||||||||||||

 | Solubility Information | DMSO: 90 mg/mL (74.1 mM), Sonication is recommended. | ||||||||||||||||||||||||||||||

-| In Vivo Formulation | 10% DMSO+90% Corn Oil: 3.3 mg/mL (2.72 mM), Sonication is recommeded.
+| In Vivo Formulation | 10% DMSO+90% Corn Oil: 3.3 mg/mL (2.72 mM), Sonication is recommended.
 Please add the solvents sequentially, clarifying the solution as much as possible before adding the next one.
 Dissolve by heating and/or sonication if necessary.
 Working solution is recommended to be prepared and used immediately.
 The formulation provided above is for reference purposes only.
 In vivo formulations may vary and should be modified based on specific experimental conditions. | ||||||||||||||||||||||||||||||

 Solution Preparation Table | |||||||||||||||||||||||||||||||